stanford-oval/genie-k8s/kubeflow/README.md

 7. Review the default params. `image` is the executing docker container for the pipeline.  `genienlp_version`, `genine_version`, and `thingtalk_version` will be updated to the specified versions during runtime.
 8. Set `workdir_repo` to your project git repo.
 In this example we will use, `git@github.com:stanford-oval/thingpedia-common-devices.git`
 9. `workdir_version` should be the commit hash in your wip branch.
 For example, `0db4d113bd2436e85f7dfa7542f800106485f7a8`.
-10. If `workdir_s3_config_dir` is set, the files in the s3 directory will be copied to the local `workd_dir` during runtime.
-This is useful if a project requires additional configuration files that cannot be checked into the git repo.
-For example, `thingpedia-common-devices` requires a developer key defined in `config.mk` to run.
-So we create a `s3://geniehai/jgd5/config/almond/config.mk` file with the developer key and set `workdir_s3_config_dir` to `s3://geniehai/jgd5/config/almond`.
-If you don't have accesses to s3, you can use your Jupyter notebook session to create config files on s3.
-11. Additional generate dataset args can be defined in `generate_dataset_addtional_args`.
+10. Additional generate dataset args can be defined in `generate_dataset_addtional_args`.
 In this example, we want to generate a small test dataset.
 So we set the args to `subdatasets=1 target_pruning_size=25 max_turns=2 debug_level=2`.
-12. Additional train args can be defined in `train_addtional_args`.
+11. Additional train args can be defined in `train_addtional_args`.
 In this example, we want to do a quick training with 3 iterations: `--train_iterations 3 --save_every 1 --log_every 1 --val_every 1`
-13. Additional eval args can be defined in `eval_additional_args`.
+12. Additional eval args can be defined in `eval_additional_args`.
 We don't have any additional args in this example.
 So we leave it blank.
-14. Click start to run your pipeline.
+13. Click start to run your pipeline.
-15. Click on `Experiments` on the side bar.
+14. Click on `Experiments` on the side bar.
 Go to your experiment.
 You should see your run.
 This example run usually finishes in 1 hour.

 ## Modify or create a new pipeline